mattany/cardano-rewards-calculator/README.md

 fill in the parameters for the day that you began staking (DATE_OF_FIRST_STAKE_REWARD), total ADA staked (ORIGINAL_ADA_SUM) and your windows username (USERNAME).

-The program assumes that you used the default folder to store the csv files.
+The program assumes that you used the default folder to store the csv files and didn't change the default file names.